 Turn off mobile data

-Having your phone connected to a 4G or 5G network will help draining its battery faster.
+Having your phone connected to a 4G or 5G network will help drain its battery faster.
 If you have a Wi-Fi network at your disposal, it is much more power-efficient to use Wi-Fi than to use mobile data, so switch to Wi-Fi instead of 4G or 5G to save battery life on Android.

 Also, features like Bluetooth and NFC consume a lot of power and should be disabled all the time whenever they’re not being used.